Ted Buffalo

 William "Ted" Francis Buffalo (November 5, 1901 – August 19, 1969) was a professional football player who played in the National Football League during the 1923 season.

 Biography

-Buffalo was born in Red Cliff, Wisconsin, and attended Haskell Indian Nations University.
+Buffalo was born in Red Cliff, Wisconsin, and attended Haskell Institute (now Haskell Indian Nations University).
 In 1923, he joined the NFL's Oorang Indians, a team based in LaRue, Ohio which was composed of only Native Americans.
 The team was coached by Jim Thorpe.
 Buffalo played one season in the NFL.
 He was a Chippewa and 23 years old when he joined the team.

 He died on August 19, 1969, in Washburn, Wisconsin.